PriyankaBais/My-Portfolio/README.md

 7. Contact Info: Includes direct links to my email, LinkedIn, and GitHub for collaboration or hiring inquiries.

 🔧 Technologies Used
-HTML5
+1.HTML5
-CSS3
+2.CSS3

 Basic use of:
-<audio> for media embedding
+1.<audio> for media embedding
-Responsive and structured layout design
+2.Responsive and structured layout design
-Marquee and image styling for visual enhancement
+3.Marquee and image styling for visual enhancement

 🎯 Purpose
-This website serves as an online resume and professional portfolio to showcase:
+1.This website serves as an online resume and professional portfolio to showcase:
-My academic journey
+2.My academic journey
-Skills in front-end development
+3.Skills in front-end development
-Career achievements and certifications
+4.Career achievements and certifications

 ✨ This project reflects my commitment to continuous learning and growth in the field of software development and UI design.